ostdotcom/ost-sdk-js/README.md

 ### Base Tokens Module

-To get information about the base tokens available on the OST Platform interface, use services provided by the Base Tokens module.
+To get information about the value tokens (such as OST, USDC) available on the OST Platform interface, use services provided by the Base Tokens module.
 You can use this service to obtain the base token details on OST Platform interface.